-There are a few ways that fellows can achieve this goal listed below.
-Of the options listed, all but the first require fellows to pay for the experiences and submit for reimbursement, which may result in tax implications.
+There are a few ways that fellows can achieve this goal listed on the next page.
+Of the options listed, all but the first (working one-on-one with a Jewish educator) require fellows to pay for the experiences and submit for reimbursement, which may result in tax implications.
 Please note if payment for a Jewish learning opportunity to a provider presents like a tax-deductible donation, The Wexner Foundation cannot reimburse you.
 If fellows wish to work one-on-one with a Jewish educator or tutor, The Wexner Foundation can contract directly with that educator and pay them directly.

 - Working One-on-One with a Jewish Educator.
 This part of the fellowship program was initially designed for each fellow to work one on one with a Jewish educator to deepen their Jewish knowledge based on their unique needs, with recognition of the ease of fitting in an hour of study per month for a busy professional.
-The Wexner Foundation will support up to 15 one-hour sessions per funding year at a rate of \$250 per hour with a required minimum of 12 one-hour sessions per year (approximately monthly) with a Jewish educator.
+The Wexner Foundation will support up to 15 one-hour sessions per funding year (April 1-March 31) at a rate of \$250 per hour with a required minimum of 12 one-hour sessions per year (approximately monthly) with a Jewish educator.
 If a fellow wants to work with a Jewish educator, they can propose educators they want to work with or be matched with an educator based on information provided in a conversation with the Director of the Field Fellowship.
-They should select their educator sometime between their first Spring Institute and Fall Institute and should have ideally met with their educator 1-2 times before Fall Institute. - Jewish Classes.
-Fellows are welcome to use their budget toward Jewish classes including webinars, Jewish learning courses at their synagogue or a university or other Jewish educational courses they find, including language-based classes such as Hebrew or Yiddish study.

-• Immersive Jewish Learning Experiences.
-These funds can be used toward the cost of an immersive Jewish learning program, such as Pardes or the Shalom Hartman Institute of North America (a sample list of approved opportunities can be found on the WFF Important Docs page).
-If the immersive Jewish learning experience takes place internationally, please see page 10 for international travel guidelines as well as for submitting for reimbursement.
+They should select their educator 1-2 times before Fall Institute. - Jewish Classes.
+Fellows are welcome to use their budget toward Jewish classes including webinars, Jewish learning courses at their synagogue or a university or other Jewish educational courses they find, including language-based classes such as Hebrew or Yiddish study. - Immersive Jewish Learning Experiences.
+These funds can be used toward the cost of an immersive Jewish learning program, such as Hadar, Jewish camp retreats (e.g. Ramah Darom), Pardes, or the Shalom Hartman Institute of North America (a sample list of approved opportunities can be found on the WFF Important Docs page).
+Please see page 10 for travel guidelines as well as for submitting for reimbursement.